littlezaide/haggadah/02_beforethemeal.md

 On the table, in front of the "sederboss", place a large platter containing Seder symbols:

-1. Three matzos each of which is covered separately in the folds of a napkin or special cover.
-These are also taken to represent the three religious divisions of Israel: the "Cohanim" (priests), "Levi'im" (associate priests/musicians) and "Yisroel" (lay-Israelite).
+1. Ya got three matzos, each covered separately by a napkin or cute looking cover.
+These happen to represent the three religious divisions of Israel: the "Cohanim" (priests), "Levi'im" (associate priests/musicians) and "Yisroel" (lay-Israelite).
-2. The roasted shank-bone (of a lamb).
+2. Ya got a roasted shank-bone (of a lamb).
-3. A roasted egg.
+3. Ya got a roasted egg.

-Also: a piece of horseradish, a bit of kharoset, and a spray of parsley.
+Also: a piece of horseradish, a bit of kharoset, and a sprig of parsley.

-Besides these, place on the table:
+Besides these, lay down some:

 1. bitter herbs (horseradish), cut into small pieces
 2. kharoset
 3. parsley
 4. salt water

-A cup of wine is placed at each plate, and a brimming goblet in the center of the table for the prophet Elijah.
+Put a cup of wine is placed at each plate, and a goblet in the center of the table for Elijah.

-The meal served during the Seder follows the form of a banquet of olden times.
-Hence the reference, in the Hebrew texts of the Four Questions, to the custom of reclining on the left side—a position assumed by free men.

-The table is usually spread with the best of the family's china and silverware, and adorned with flowers, in keeping with the festive spirit.

 ## Seder ##